 Background

-Enrico Daga has carried out R&D on Web Semantics first at the Italian National Research Council (CNR) and then at the Knowledge Media Institute of The Open University in the UK.
-He has a PhD in Artificial Intelligence and is currently Research Fellow with the Intelligent Systems and Data Science group of KMi.
+Enrico Daga has carried out R&D on Web Semantics first at the Italian National Research Council (CNR) and then at the Knowledge Media Institute of The Open University in the UK, where he obtained a PhD.
+Enrico is currently Senior Research Fellow in KMi.

 Research

-His current research is exploring novel methods for Knowledge Graph construction (SPARQL Anything) and infrastructure (with particular focus on policies and process knowledge).
-Application areas include smart cities, healthcare, humanities, and cultural heritage.
+His research is exploring novel methods for Knowledge Graph construction (SPARQL Anything) and infrastructure, with particular focus on metadata management, policies and process knowledge; applied to data-intensive scenarios in the smart cities, healthcare, humanities, and cultural heritage domains.
+He has so far supervised three PhD students to completion.

 Activity